-- Total revenues increased to \$211.9 million, \$20.9 million higher than the prior fiscal year.
+- Total revenues increased to \$263.3 million, \$51.4 million higher than the prior fiscal year.
 Many revenue sources have increased due to the continued strength of the economy.
-Charges for Services increased \$3.5 million due to services provided related to development activity that is in high demand due to the continued strong economy.
-Capital Grants and Contributions increased \$2.8 million as higher inlieu fees were collected related to development projects.
-Property taxes increased \$6.6 million over the prior fiscal year as the real estate market remains strong with continued increases in the median price of homes, new development added to the tax roll, fewer appeals of assessed values filed, and due to the reversal of prior year assessed value reductions.
-Sales taxes have increased by \$1.6 million, also due to the continued strong economy.
-Utility Users Tax has increased by \$1.9 million due to the continued compliance of two significant telecommunications providers.
-Interest earnings are higher than the prior fiscal year by \$3.6 million due to the change in fair value of investments. - Overall expenses increased \$4.9 million or 3.1 percent from the prior fiscal year, primarily due to inflationary increases in all areas.
+Charges for Services increased \$6.2 million due to services provided related to development activity that is in high demand due to the continued strong economy.
+Capital Grants and Contributions increased \$37.3 million as higher inlieu fees were collected related to development projects.
+Property taxes increased \$14.8 million over the prior fiscal year as the real estate market remains strong with continued increases in the median price of homes, new development added to the tax roll, and fewer appeals of assessed values filed.
+Sales taxes and Transient Occupancy taxes have slightly increased by \$428,000 and \$452,000, respectively.
+Utility Users Tax decreased by \$1.3 million due to a one-time payment in the prior fiscal year from a telecommunications provider.
+Interest earnings are lower than the prior fiscal year by \$7.2 million due to the change in fair value of investments. - Overall expenses increased \$8.3 million or 5.0 percent from the prior fiscal year, primarily due to inflationary increases in all areas and additional contributions to pension plans and to other postemployment benefits (OPEB) plans.

-Based on the above, the governmental change in net position is a net increase of \$48.3 million compared to the \$32.2 million increase in the prior fiscal year.
+Based on the above, the governmental change in net position is a net increase of \$92.2 million compared to the \$48.3 million increase in the prior fiscal year.

-Business-type activities increased the City's net position by \$4.2 million.
+Business-type activities increased the City's net position by \$11.6 million.
 Key factors for this increase are as follows:

-- Water net position increased by \$389,000, primarily due to an increase in charges for services revenues resulting from rate adjustments adopted to fund the increases in water costs.
-Water usage continues to be down due to drought conditions; however, the minimum payments to water suppliers also continued to be suspended, thereby reducing the payment for the cost of water. - Wastewater net position increased by \$2.7 million as revenues received from capacity and development impact fees are set aside to fund capital projects. - Solid waste net position increased by \$1.1 million as revenues exceeded projections and expenses were lower than budgeted.
+- Water net position increased by \$4.4 million, primarily due to the increase of the developer fees the City received and an increase in water usage and charges for services revenues resulting from rate adjustments adopted to fund the increases in water costs.
+Water usage increased as drought conditions improved; the minimum payment to water suppliers continued to be suspended, thereby reducing the payment for the cost of water. - Wastewater net position increased by \$5.0 million as revenues received from capacity and development impact fees are set aside to fund capital projects. - Solid waste net position increased by \$2.2 million as revenues exceeded projections due to higher development demand for services and expenses were lower than budgeted due to operational savings.